 4 Weeks - Critical Care

-Residents work in the Medical ICU at Iowa Methodist Medical Center Medical, under the direction of a senior medicine resident and board-certified critical care teaching faculty.
+Residents work in the Medical ICU at Iowa Methodist Medical Center Medical, under the direction of a board-certified critical care teaching faculty.
+The team consists of a senior IM resident and a junior IM resident ans one senior medical student.
 Extensive procedural experience is provided.
 A variety of patients with multisystem disorders and patients requiring mechanical ventilation and hemodynamic support will be encountered.

 Residents complete three inpatient general medicine rotations at our three affiliated teaching hospitals: Iowa Methodist, Broadlawns, and the VA Medical Center.
 These experiences provide residents an outstanding variety of patient pathology with excellent senior resident supervision and strong faculty teaching.
 Daily noon conferences, weekly grand rounds conferences, and monthly journal club and morbidity and mortality conferences assure excellent didactics during these experiences.

-Broadlawns Medical Center: No nights but mixture of short and long (into evening) call days.
+Broadlawns Medical Center: No nights but mixture of short and long (into evening) call days during the week.
+Round one weekend day each weekend during block.

 6 Weeks - Ambulatory Internal Medicine